Ficus auriculata: Description

 This plant is a small tree of 5–10 m high with numerous bristle-covered branches.
 The leaves are big and round, and are up to 44 cm long and 45 cm wide, with cordate or rounded base, acute apex, and 5–7 main veins from the leaf base.
 Its petioles are up to 15 cm long, and it has stipules of about 2.5 cm long.
 The plant has oblate syconium that are up to 4 cm wide, covered with yellow pubescence, and emerge from the trunk or old branches of the tree.
 Ficus auriculata is dioecious, with male and female flowers produced on separate individuals.
-It grows in forests in moist valleys.Ceratosolen emarginatus is the insect that helps to pollinate this plant.
+On ripening, the fruits turn from light yellow to purple.
+The fruit is a fleshy receptacle.
+The fruits form as large clusters on the trunk, on branches and also on the roots.